sambanova/ai-starter-kit/bundle_builder/README.md

 # Bundle Builder

-A web application for building and validating Kubernetes bundle manifests for SambaNova AI models.
+This is a web application for building and validating SambaNova AI model bundles on [SambaStack](https://docs.sambanova.ai/docs/en/admin/overview/sambastack-overview).

+## Prerequisites

+- Access to a Kubernetes cluster with SambaStack [installed](https://docs.sambanova.ai/docs/en/admin/installation/prerequisites) (minimum helm version of `0.3.496`)
+- Valid `kubeconfig.yaml` for your SambaStack environment in the project root
+- Node.js 18+ and npm
+- `kubectl` CLI tool installed and configured

 ## Overview